IanBartlett80/ICGymHub/README.md

-# IC GymHub
+# GymHub

 A comprehensive SaaS platform for Australian gymnastics clubs to manage classes, safety, incidents, competitions, and maintenance.

 ## Project Overview

-IC GymHub is a multi-tenant web application designed specifically for Australian gymnastics clubs.
+GymHub is a multi-tenant web application designed specifically for Australian gymnastics clubs.
 It provides integrated solutions for:

 1. **Class Rostering** - Manage class schedules, instructors, and student enrollment
 2. **Injury / Incident Management** - Track incidents and maintain compliance records